 Baptisms as the clearest and most visible proof of Christian faith are impossible to conduct openly in North Korea.
 If a baptism is exposed, those baptized and those carrying out the baptism are arrested and punished severely by being sent to a prison camp or executed.
-Consequently, baptisms are rarely carried out.
+Consequently, baptisms are rarely carried out and never publicly.